-(1) DLI delivers HELP Act services and assistance to participants through its Job Service offices.
+(1) DLI delivers HELP Act services and assistance to participants through its contracted agencies.

-(a) The types of services and assistance available to participants generally fall in to one of the following four categories:
+(a) The types of services and assistance available to participants through contracted agencies generally fall in to one of the following four categories:

-(b) Participants may also be eligible for referral to WIOA partners, qualified training providers, and any other suitable program or service provider.
+(b) Participants may also be eligible for referral to other workforce development programs, qualified training providers, employers, and any other suitable program or service provider.

-(2) A participant's initial reportable service must consist of an assessment, performed by a Job Service employee.
+(2) A participant's initial service must consist of an assessment.
 An assessment is a formal evaluation of the participant's:

 (a) occupational talents, skills, and potential for increasing economic self-sufficiency; and